human-myriapoda/The-Conference-Calculator/instructions.md

 9. *Note* $\rightarrow$ if someone made a change and it's not on your local computer yet, the BLUE box will appear with `Pull origin`.
 Click on it as often as possible to have the latest version.
 10. *Note* $\rightarrow$ on the top menu of Github desktop, you can refresh the app to find new changes.

->You should be setted up now and ready to start working on the code!
+>You should be set up now and ready to start working on the code!
 Hopefully there were not too many problems :D

 ---
 ## 6. Additional notes